streamwall/streamwall/README.md

 ## Installation

+> [!TIP]
+> For the latest stable version, make sure to view this readme on the `release` branch here: https://github.com/streamwall/streamwall/tree/release (note: you may already be on this page)

 Download and install the latest release for your system from the [Releases page](https://github.com/streamwall/streamwall/releases)

 - The latest stable build is always available on the [Releases page](https://github.com/streamwall/streamwall/releases) or `release` branch of this repository